Multiport Selector

 -

-- the block displays a dialogue box about the error and terminates the simulation.
+`Generate error' — the block displays an error dialog box and ends the simulation.